chainloop-dev/chainloop/docs/docs/reference/policies.md

         selector: # (3)
           name: sbom
   ```
-  Here, we are making explicit that only `sbom` material must be evaluated by the `cyclonedx-licenses.yaml` policy.
+  Here, in (3), we are making explicit that only `sbom` material must be evaluated by the `cyclonedx-licenses.yaml` policy.
-- (2) the attestation in-toto statement as a whole will be evaluated against `chainloo-commit.yaml`, which has a `type` property set to `ATTESTATION`.
-This brings the opportunity to validate global attestation properties, checking the presence of a material, etc. You can see this policy and other examples in the [examples folder](https://github.com/chainloop-dev/chainloop/tree/main/docs/examples/policies).
+- (2) the attestation in-toto statement as a whole will be evaluated against the remote policy `chainloop-commit.yaml`, which has a `type` property set to `ATTESTATION`.
+  This brings the opportunity to validate global attestation properties, like annotations, the presence of a material, etc. You can see this policy and other examples in the [examples folder](https://github.com/chainloop-dev/chainloop/tree/main/docs/examples/policies).

 Finally, note that material policies are evaluated during `chainloop attestation add` commands, while attestation policies are evaluated in `chainloop attestation push` command.